-Baking garlic removes the sharp edge it can have and leaves it soft, sweet and wonderfully savory.
+Baking garlic removes the sharp edge it can have taste-wise, and leaves it soft, sweet and wonderfully savory.

 The chicken broth in this recipe adds a bit of richness and more flavor.
 Feel free to substitute vegetable broth if you wish.

 Twice Baked Potato Recipe with Garlic and Sour Cream

 - 1 head of garlic

 - 1/2 cup chicken broth or vegetable broth

 Pierce the potatoes several times and place on baking sheet.
 Wrap garlic in foil and place along side the potatoes.